There's a massive saving on the excellent Galaxy Note 9 right now

 When we reviewed the Samsung Galaxy Note 9 we loved it.
 But we didn’t love the price.
 Thankfully with this fantastic Black Friday 2018 deal you can save £100.

 During the Amazon Black Friday sales, the 128GB Samsung Galaxy Note 9 is available for £799.
 That’s a nice £100 off the initial RRP of £899.
-This it the lowest price we’ve seen the Note 9 128GB go on Amazon.
+This it the lowest price we’ve seen the Note 9 128GB go for on Amazon to date.

 Samsung Galaxy Note 9 Deals